racerxr650r/avrOS/README.md

    is included with the project.
 This file will setup the visual studio code C/C++ intellisense to find all the appropriate include directories and files.

 2. If you prefer a manual installation, skip to the next step.
+Else, continue with this step to complete your intallation

    For an automated installation, first set the $AVROSHOME environment variable with the following commands